Afro-American Symphony: III. Animato

 The third movement, Animato was assigned the title "Humor" by Still in "Rashana."
 The key center for this movement is again A-flat.
 The movement has two major themes, each with two prevailing variations.
 In measure eight, theme 1A, "Hallelujah," begins (shown below).

-This theme is accompanied by a counter-melody in the horns which resembles Gershwin's "I Got Rhythm" (this premiered on October 14, 1930 – only a few weeks before Still began drafting the Afro-American Symphony).
+This theme is accompanied by a counter-melody in the horns which resembles Gershwin's "I Got Rhythm" (this premiered on October 14, 1930).
 The counter-melody is expressed by the horns in measures 8–11 and by the flute and oboe in measures 12–15.

 Theme 2A (shown below) is played by a mixture of low strings and winds (i.e. cello, trombone, etc.) and contrasts with theme 1 in that it is fanfare-like; it interrupts theme 1 whenever it comes in.

 This movement, when performed by the Kansas City Philharmonic under Karl Krueger in 1938, had such an effect on the audience and musicians that Krueger had to interrupt the concert and repeat the movement.

 This movement is based on the poem, "An Ante-Bellum Sermon" by Dunbar, which is about emancipation and citizenship of the blacks in America.
 The lines quoted by Still in the score are as follows: